What To Know About An 'Angry Drunk'

 The study showed that people who were present-focused were bent on retaliation; whereas the alcohol had little or no effect on the future-focused participants.
 As it pertained to the impulsive people that were not intoxicated, they also increased the intensity of the shocks, but it wasn’t to the same degree as the people who were drunk.
 Bushman notes that people that engage in thoughtful decision making and who consider the consequences of their actions while they’re sober, don’t act very differently when they’re drunk.

 Alcoholism can manifest in a variety of ways, and it generally takes time to develop.
-This does not mean that anger when under the influence automatically makes someone an alcoholic.
-However, alcoholism develops over time, and it can be difficult to realize until it's already manifested.
+This does not mean that being angry when under the influence automatically makes someone an alcoholic.
+However, alcoholism develops over time, and it can be difficult to realize until it’s already manifested.

 If you or someone you know may be suffering from alcohol addiction, seeking professional help is the best step forward to help you stay sober.
 Many people tell themselves they can stop drinking whenever they want, but when someone feels dependent on alcohol, stopping on their own and without any help or support can be extremely challenging.